erlenddahl/lambda-interface/README.md

 Two path loss models were created in the LambdaRoad project, both based on signal strength data collected in Norway: [one for the mobile network (800MHz)](https://github.com/erlenddahl/lambdaroad-model/blob/main/LambdaModel/PathLoss/MobileNetworkPathLossCalculator.cs), and one for [ITS G5](https://github.com/erlenddahl/lambdaroad-model/blob/main/LambdaModel/PathLoss/ItsG5PathLossCalculator.cs).
 Both models have been implemented in the [command line application](https://github.com/erlenddahl/lambdaroad-model) that acts as a backend for the web-based tool.
 More information about the data collection can be found in the [LambdaRoad WP1 Report](https://sintef.brage.unit.no/sintef-xmlui/handle/11250/2981432).

-New path loss models can be created by implementing the [IPathLossCalculator interface](https://github.com/erlenddahl/lambdaroad-model/blob/main/LambdaModel/PathLoss/IPathLossCalculator.cs), then modifying the relevant config class to instantiate the new path loss model when relevant.
+New path loss models (or variations of the existing ones, such as mobile network models for different frequencies) can be created by implementing the [IPathLossCalculator interface](https://github.com/erlenddahl/lambdaroad-model/blob/main/LambdaModel/PathLoss/IPathLossCalculator.cs), then modifying the relevant config class to instantiate the new path loss model when relevant.

 ![](docs/header.png)